Konul Nurullayeva

-Konul Oruj gizi Nurullayeva (December 1, 1985, Baku) - parliamentarian of the 6th convocation of the National Assembly of the Republic of Azerbaijan Head of the International Relations Department of the National Olympic Committee of Azerbaijan (2009-2016), the member of the Committee on Gender Equality in Sports of ISSF since 2018, member of the Executive Committee of the Islamic Solidarity Sports Federation, Head of the Azerbaijani delegation at the Winter Olympic Games Vancouver 2010 and Sochi 2014, Executive Director of the “Baku 2020” Organizing Committee, Secretary of the Organizing Committee of the Islamic Solidarity Games “Baku 2017”, first vice-president of the World Alpagut Federation since 2022, member of the Azerbaijani delegation to the Parliamentary Assembly of the Council of Europe (PACE), Head of the working group on Azerbaijani-Croatian Interparliamentary relations.
+Konul Oruj gizi Nurullayeva (December 1, 1985, Baku) is a parliamentarian of the 6th convocation of the National Assembly of the Republic of Azerbaijan Head of the International Relations Department of the National Olympic Committee of Azerbaijan (2009-2016), the member of the Committee on Gender Equality in Sports of ISSF since 2018, member of the Executive Committee of the Islamic Solidarity Sports Federation, Head of the Azerbaijani delegation at the Winter Olympic Games Vancouver 2010 and Sochi 2014, Executive Director of the “Baku 2020” Organizing Committee, Secretary of the Organizing Committee of the Islamic Solidarity Games “Baku 2017”, first vice-president of the World Alpagut Federation since 2022, member of the Azerbaijani delegation to the Parliamentary Assembly of the Council of Europe (PACE), Head of the working group on Azerbaijani-Croatian Interparliamentary relations, Head of the Youth Interparliamentary Assembly of the CIS member states.

 Early life and education

 Konul Nurullayeva was born in Baku on December 1, 1985.
 In 1992–2000, she studied at the secondary school named after N. Tusi.
 In 2000–2003, she continued her education at the secondary school No.6, from which she graduated.
 In 2003–2007, she studied at the Faculty of International Relations of the Azerbaijan University of Languages and graduated with a degree in International Relations.
 In 2009, she received a master's degree with distinction in the same specialty.
 Since September 2019, she has been studying in the MBA Program at the Swiss Business Institute.